 (PhD, University of Nottingham) is associate professor of New Testament and practical theology at South University.
-Douglas has written or edited eight books; his most recent books are Journey Through James (Discovery House, 2021) and an edited volume, The Tree of Life (Brill, 2020).
-Recent books also include Braving the Future (Herald, 2018), a Greek grammar resource, Questions and Rhetoric in the Greek New Testament (Zondervan, 2017).
+Douglas has written or edited nine books; his most recent books are Journey Through James (Discovery House, 2021) and an edited volume, The Tree of Life (Brill, 2020).
+Recent books also include Braving the Future (Herald, 2018), and a Greek grammar resource, Questions and Rhetoric in the Greek New Testament (Zondervan, 2017).

 Douglas contributes to Christianity Today and Bible Study Magazine, and is editor of Didaktikos, the journal for theological education.
 In addition, he has written numerous essays, articles, and book reviews in various publications.
 Media mentions of his work have appeared on CNN.com, local NPR, K-Love, Christian radio stations around the US, and a number of regional newspapers.

 Douglas has sixteen years of pastoral ministry experience (churches in NC, NY, CA, and AZ), and is a fellow in the Center for Pastor Theologians.
 Prior to his present position, he served as an adjunct professor at Phoenix Seminary and Western Seminary.
 Currently, he resides in Columbia, SC, with his wife Noël and their four children.